 In the past decade, video games have transitioned from a fun hobby to a serious career goal for many players.
 Game streaming platforms allow gamers to play their favorite games and live stream at the same time.
 Unfortunately, injuries as a result of a car accident could lead to many changes in a gamer’s routine.
+Today we are going to discuss how car accident injuries can impact video game streamers.

 The impacts could be large enough to become a part of a lawsuit.
 If you’re a gamer that’s been involved in an auto accident, the changes to your daily life could become some of the biggest catalysts in your lawsuit.
 Check out some of the impacts, both financially and emotionally.